Münnich Motorsport

 A Münnich Motorsport Lamborghini Murciélago LP670 R-SV competing in the 2010 FIA GT1 World Championship.

 Münnich Motorsport GmbH, which also competes under the title All-Inkl.com Racing, is an auto racing team founded by German racing driver and entrepreneur René Münnich in 2006.
 The team has been built around three areas of motorsport since its inception, sports car racing, rallycross and touring car racing, although in recent years it has focussed on the latter two.
-The team is backed by Münnich's personal business, domain registrar and web host All-Inkl.
+The team is backed by Münnich's personal business, domain registrar and web host All-inkl.com.

 The team currently competes in the World Touring Car Cup and the FIA World Rallycross Championship.

 Rallycross

 Reinis Nitišs driving the SEAT Ibiza Supercar.

 Although the team previously competed in the FIA European Championships for Rallycross Drivers, their current rallycross efforts involve the World Rallycross Championship with a SEAT Ibiza.

 In February 2015 it was announced that Münnich Motorsport would be joining the FIA World Rallycross Championship with a self-developed Audi S3.
 In 2016 they switched to the SEAT Ibiza.